ChrisWhealy/node_handshake/README.md

 If a port number is not supplied, the default is `8333`.

 If a timeout is not supplied, the default is 5 seconds.
+This timeout value applies to all network requests including DNS name resolution.

 ## Possible Output